PX3 Processor in Android Head unit

 No, the PX3 is not considered a fast processor.

-No. The PX3 is not a modern processor.
-There are many newer processors for android head units available today.
+No. The PX3 is not a modern processor, and many newer processors for Android head units are available today.

 Dedicated

-The PX3 SoC Processor was a real step forward in its day.
-A chip dedicated to powering a car infotainment head unit.
+The PX3 SoC Processor was a natural step forward in its day—a chip dedicated to powering a car infotainment head unit.
 The PX3 was made for that job.
-This is not a throwback from a mobile phone overproduction.
-This is a dedicated android headunit chip.
-No silicon is wasted, everything was designed for the in car use from the ground up.
-This means all the chip is used for the job and nothing is wasted.
-It costs money to build more complicated silicon chips and then to not use the parts dedicated to a mobile phone is just wasteful and expensive.
+This is not a throwback from a mobile phone overproduction, and this is a dedicated Android headunit chip.
+No silicon is wasted; everything was designed for in-car use from the ground up.
+This means all of the chip’s silicon is used for the job, and nothing is wasted.
+Building more complicated silicon chips costs money, and not using the parts dedicated to a mobile phone is just wasteful and expensive.

 Rockchip

-Rockchip designed the PX3 processor with in car entertainment at the heart.
-First design sheets show a date of 2013.
-The latest revision is from around 2016.
-The early android headunits ran KitKat4.4.4 while the later ran android 6.
-This indicates the age of the design and the android versions it can run are very old, in keeping with its design age.
+Rockchip designed the PX3 processor with in-car entertainment at heart.
+The first design sheets show a date of 2013; the latest revision is from around 2016.
+The early Android headunits ran KitKat4.4.4, while the latter ran Android 6.
+This indicates the age of the design and the Android versions it can run are ancient, in keeping with its design age.

 QuadCore

 The PX3 is a QuadCore chip.
-This is very limiting when comparing with more modern processor designs.
-The 4 cores are not up to the job of running a modern android headunit.
+Compared to more modern processor designs, this is very limiting, and the four cores are not up to running a modern Android headunit.

 PX3

 A NEON co-processor and Floating Point Unit (FPU) are included on the chip.
-These additional units greatly increase the low processing capabilities of those 4 cores.
+These additional units significantly increase the low processing capabilities of those four cores.

 PX3 block diagram